jericodelfinado/jericodelfinado.github.io/_posts/2018-09-26-welcome-to-jekyll.markdown

 title:  "Okay, so i'm doing this"
 date:   2018-09-26 11:48:11 +0800
 categories: jekyll update
+excerpt: I'm bored.
+I don't know what to do.
+So I decided to fire up Jekyll and start writing.
 ---
 I'm bored.
 I don't know what to do.
 So I decided to fire up Jekyll and start writing.